 We all need encouragement along the way to go deeper in prayer, and to be formed to become more and more like Jesus.
+You can't be a disciple of Jesus on your own.

 Jesus "often withdrew to lonely places and prayed" (Luke 5:16).
 But he also prayed with others: "Jesus took Peter, James and John with him, and went up onto a mountain to pray" (Luke 9:28).